qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 The :guilabel:`Run as Batch Process...` button triggers the :ref:`batch processing mode <processing_batch>` allowing to configure and run multiple instances of the algorithm with a variety of parameters.
-A :guilabel:`Run as Single Process...` helps you switch back from the batch mode.
+A :guilabel:`Run as Single Process...` button helps you switch back from the batch mode.

 When an algorithm execution finishes (either successfully or not), a new button :guilabel:`Change Parameters` is shown as long as the :guilabel:`Log` tab is active.